 Now that we have covered the many great pros and unique selling features that can be expected with your purchase of the Power Wheels Wild Thing, it is time to look at the cons.

 Truth be told, there aren't too many bad things to say about the Wild Things.
 It essentially does exactly what it was designed to do, and if you are in the market for that, it will be a perfect fit.
 If you are not in the market for a super-compact concept, Fisher-Price has you covered there too.
-In speaking of the Wild Thing, though, there are a few valid criticisms of this product.
+In speaking of the Wild Thing, though, this product has a few valid criticisms.